 While Bob was in the hospital, his wife drained every last cent from their bank accounts and vanished, leaving him with only his car, his stereo and a chair.
 He tried to go back to work after his release but the pressure of his prominent position was too steep a hill for him to climb without proper support.

 He didn’t eat or sleep.
 He wore the same dark suit to work every day for weeks and would rarely bathe.
 A heavy cloud of paranoia and depression hung over him.
 By this time he had attempted suicide on three occasions.
 After a year and half, he was fired.

 “Living here has given me the opportunity to find myself again.
 This place has the support I need,” Bob says.
 His neighbours have become like an extended family.
-“I know Jess [Building Manager for Bob Ward Residence] will knock on my door if he hasn’t seen me in a few days and make sure I’m OK.”
+“I know my Building Manager will knock on my door if he hasn’t seen me in a few days and make sure I’m OK.”

 “I’m grateful to have a safe place to come home to when I’m feeling overwhelmed,” Bob says, pulling out the key to his apartment and holding it up proudly.
 “This is my key.”

 Since 1976, Horizon Housing has been housing some of Calgary’s most vulnerable individuals and families by providing affordable, integrated and supported homes to over 900 individuals in the city of Calgary.
 As a provider of affordable housing with over forty years of experience, Horizon Housing has been successfully serving residents with a variety of special needs including individuals living with mental health challenges, physical disabilities, families and seniors living below the poverty line and the working poor.
 Residents enjoy a home free of judgement, full of hope and surrounded by a community of mutual respect and support.

 We are proud to provide residential rental housing that is appropriate, affordable, integrated and supported.